-As you probably know, there are thousands of CNC Machines available in the market today and the prices of these vary between extremes.
+As you probably know, there are thousands of CNC machines available on the market today.
+But how much does a CNC machine cost?

-The quality, speed and versatility of the machine (what it can cut) is what roughly determines what it's worth.
+The quality, speed, and versatility of the machine (what it can cut) are what determine a CNC machine's cost.

-As a quick guide, this table can help you get a rough idea of the categories available and their price.
+As a quick guide, this table can help you get a rough idea of CNC Machine prices.

 |Professional CNC Machine||$5k-$100k|

 |Entry-Level 3 axis Mill (VMC)||$50k-$100k|

 |Production Mills (5-axis)||>$500k|